imdrasil/email_opener/README.md

 ## Usage

-Depending on your email library you will also need adapter.
-Adapter for [carbon](https://github.com/luckyframework/carbon) is in the box.
+Depending on used email library you need to implement adapter for `EmailOpener`.
+ATM this library is delivered with [carbon](https://github.com/luckyframework/carbon) adaptor on the board.
+Here is simple example of basic carbon base mailer:

 ```crystal
 require "email_opener/carbon_adapter"